Webinar: RCSA – Now and the future with Yiorgos Polymeris

 But all the good and clean data in the world won’t advance the cause of better risk management unless it is harnessed to the most serviceable technology.
 Remarkably, a lot of banks are still using excel spreadsheets to record data acquired.
 Not only does this introduce a high likelihood of error, but it also makes a speedy response to audits or regulatory inquiry impossible to achieve.

 Lesson – Without state-of-the-art technology, data cannot be harnessed to create better controls and manage risk

 Even if great data and superlative technology are in place, any bank only has a narrow and limited view of operational risk performance without some measure of comparative analysis.
 Banks need to know how they stand viz a viz their peers and how their controls measure up alongside industry benchmarks.
 To do this requires more industry collaboration than has hitherto been common but also, once again, enormous quantities of reliable data and the capacity to track that data.

 Lesson – Comparative analysis gives a clear idea of where any bank stands in relation to its peers

-Lesson and conclusion – the time is now to build dynamic and responsive controls to scenarios
+Lesson and conclusion – the time is now to build dynamic and responsive controls for scenarios

 Acin has a comprehensive, pre-built risk and control quick start library of inventories constructed through industry consultation and mapped to regulatory guidance, to provide immediate value and accelerate impact.
 Easily and proactively demonstrate to the regulator, auditors, investors, shareholders, and boards that you are managing climate risk – ahead of regulatory deadlines.